-It’s a sad fact of life that not all carbs are created equal.
-There are good carbs (whole grains, certain veggies and fruits, legumes) and there are bad carbs (white flour, refined sugar, high fructose corn syrup, white rice.)
-The big difference between them is that bad carbs don’t offer any real nutritional value and tend to be digested so quickly that they can cause our blood sugar to spike, leading weight gain and other health troubles.
+Sad fact: Not all carbohydrates are created equal.
+There are good carbs (whole grains, certain produce, legumes) and there are bad carbs (white flour, refined sugar, high fructose corn syrup, white rice.)
+The big difference: Bad carbs don’t offer much in the way of nutritional value and tend to be digested so quickly that they can cause our blood sugar to spike, leading weight gain and other pretty serious health problems.

 However, while good carbs are excellent for your overall health, it’s a known fact that if you’re looking to slim down, making some adjustments to your carb intake can be extremely effective.
 That’s not to say you shouldn’t ever eat a piece of fruit or a bowl of brown rice, but making smart swaps can result in weight loss and overall improved health.
 Below, we’ve mapped out 7 easy tips to cut carbs from your diet this year, and still be healthy and satisfied.